-In 1900 a new set of fourteen varieties, from 2 pfennig to 5 marks, has appeared.
+In 1900 a set of fourteen varieties, from 2 pfennig to 5 marks, was issued.
 The values up to 80 pfennig bearing a bust of Germania with Reichspost below and values in upper corners.
 The 1 mark has a view of the Berlin post office, and the 2, 3, and 5 marks designs taken from historical pictures.
+In 1902 the inscription was changed to DEUTSCHES REICH, and in 1905-6 the stamps have been printed on paper watermarked with a lozenge pattern.